-Clarkson et al. 2004 (species lists included in Appendix 1).
+Clarkson et al. 2004 investigated the major environmental determinants of vegetation patterns and dynamics in a chronosequence of peat bogs in the Waikato region of New Zealand (species lists included in Appendix 1).

 In the Whangamata stream, north of Lake Taupo, 5 years of monitoring of the stream 1999-2003, 24 years following retiring in 1976, the biodiversity of the vegetation in the riparian strips continued to increase at a rate of 3% per year.
 Vascular plants totalled 172 species, of which 102 were exotic species.
 There was a 2% turnover in species every year and a continuing increase in the proportion of woody species as the vegetation matured (Howard-Williams and Pickmere, 2019).
 (Species list included in Appendix 2).